University of North Carolina at Chapel Hill student housing: Manning West Community

 Hardin Hall is very similar to Craige North.
-It was built in 2002 and is on the opposite side of Manning Drive and located near Morrison.
-It is four floors but has fewer residents than Craige North at 190 men and women, including its six Resident Advisors.
+It was built in 2002 and is on the opposite side of Manning Drive and is located near Morrison.
+It is four floors but has fewer residents than Craige North at 190 men and women, including its six resident advisors.
 Hardin is suite style with interior corridor access.
-Like most other residence halls in the southern part of campus, Hardin has study rooms, kitchens, ice machines, a laundry room, a TV room, lounges, a recreation room and vending machines for its residence, but also has seminar rooms which are unique to the Manning East and West Communities.
+Like most other residence halls in the southern part of campus, Hardin has study rooms, kitchens, ice machines, a laundry room, a TV room, lounges, a recreation room and vending machines for its residence, but also has seminar rooms that are unique to the Manning East and West Communities.
 The residents are primarily sophomores and the hall is home to the Sophomore Year Navigating Carolina (SYNC) Living-Learning Community.
 The program focuses on the development of sophomore students in the areas of academic enrichment, career exploration and leadership development by partnering with four university resources: the Office of Undergraduate Education, the Career Center, Housing and Residential Education and Carolina Leadership Development.

 This building is named after Paul Hardin, UNC's chancellor from 1988 to 1995.
 Hardin graduated from Duke University in 1952 at the top of his law school class.
-After college he served in the U.S. Army's counterintelligence unit, before leaving the military to work as a lawyer.
-He eventually taught at Duke Law School and then moved on to become the president at Wofford College, Southern Methodist University and then Drew University before entering the position of Chancellor at UNC in 1988.
+After college, he served in the U.S. Army's counterintelligence unit, before leaving the military to work as a lawyer.
+He eventually taught at Duke Law School and then moved on to become the president at Wofford College, Southern Methodist University and then Drew University before entering the position of chancellor at UNC in 1988.